roebius/deeplearning_keras2/README.md

 The repository includes modified copies of the original Jupyter notebooks and Python files from the excellent (and really unique) deep learning course "Practical Deep Learning For Coders" Part 1 and Part 2, created by [fast.ai](http://fast.ai).
-The [original files](https://github.com/fastai/courses) require Keras 1 and Python 2.
+The [original files](https://github.com/fastai/courses) require Keras 1.

 ### Part 1
 Located in the _nbs_ folder.
-Tested on both Ubuntu 16.04 with Python 3.5 (installed through apt-get) and MacOS 10.12.4 with Python 3.6 (installed with Homebrew).
+Tested with Keras 2.0.6 on both Ubuntu 16.04 and Python 3.5 (installed through apt-get) and MacOS 10.12.4 with Python 3.6 (installed with Homebrew).
 In Part 1 the Theano backend for Keras has been used.

 ### Part 2
 Located in the _nbs2_ folder.
-Tested on Ubuntu 16.04 with Python 3.5 (installed through apt-get).
+Tested with Keras 2.0.6 on Ubuntu 16.04 with Python 3.5 (installed through apt-get).
 In Part 2 the TensorFlow backend for Keras has been used.

 The files keras.json.for\_TensorFlow and keras.json.for\_Theano provide a template for the appropriate keras.json file, based on which one of the two backends needs to be used.